Marshall Wace LLP Reduces Holdings in Terex Co. (NYSE:TEX)

 Shares of TEX opened at $20.94 on Thursday.
 The firm has a market cap of $1.45 billion, a PE ratio of 130.88 and a beta of 1.67.
 The company’s fifty day moving average is $19.89 and its two-hundred day moving average is $17.40.
 Terex Co. has a fifty-two week low of $11.54 and a fifty-two week high of $31.28.
 The company has a quick ratio of 1.49, a current ratio of 2.53 and a debt-to-equity ratio of 1.46.

 TEX has been the subject of several recent analyst reports.
-Credit Suisse Group lifted their target price on shares of Terex from $15.00 to $17.00 and gave the stock a “neutral” rating in a research note on Monday, August 3rd.
-Royal Bank of Canada lifted their target price on shares of Terex from $17.00 to $20.00 and gave the stock a “sector perform” rating in a research note on Monday, August 3rd.
+Deutsche Bank initiated coverage on shares of Terex in a research note on Tuesday, June 30th.
+They issued a “hold” rating and a $21.00 target price for the company.
+Citigroup lifted their target price on shares of Terex from $14.00 to $21.00 and gave the stock a “neutral” rating in a research note on Thursday, June 18th.
 ValuEngine raised shares of Terex from a “sell” rating to a “hold” rating in a research note on Friday, May 29th.
-Citigroup lifted their target price on shares of Terex from $14.00 to $21.00 and gave the stock a “neutral” rating in a research note on Thursday, June 18th.
-Finally, Vertical Research raised shares of Terex from a “hold” rating to a “buy” rating and set a $30.00 target price for the company in a research note on Monday, July 27th.
+Vertical Research raised shares of Terex from a “hold” rating to a “buy” rating and set a $30.00 target price for the company in a research note on Monday, July 27th.
+Finally, Royal Bank of Canada lifted their target price on shares of Terex from $17.00 to $20.00 and gave the stock a “sector perform” rating in a research note on Monday, August 3rd.
 Four equities research analysts have rated the stock with a sell rating, twelve have issued a hold rating and two have given a buy rating to the stock.
 The stock has a consensus rating of “Hold” and a consensus target price of $22.80.

 Terex Profile